 - Inner ring material is non-allergenic, non-metallic with seamless moulding

-- Outer ring is super-light titanium with a diamond-like carbon coating (DLC)
+- The outer ring is super-light titanium with a diamond-like carbon coating (DLC)

 - Tracks activity as well as sleep.
 Does NOT track activity to athletic levels of accuracy.
 DOES track sleep to super-high HRV levels of accuracy.
 No HRV during activity.